myosubug/java-rpg-game/README.md

 ![demo](../master/demoimg/demo1.png) ![demo](../master/demoimg/demo2.png) ![demo](../master/demoimg/demo3.png) ![demo](../master/demoimg/demo4.png)![demo](../master/demoimg/demo5.png)![demo](../master/demoimg/demo6.png)

-There are two versions: text-version, GUI
+There are two versions: text-version, GUI-version
     Text-version is located at "text-version" folder in this git.
     GUI-version is located at "GUI-version" folder in this git.

 ## How to start text-version: